FurkanToprak/Java101/lesson2.md

 ## Understanding Java Syntax:
 We'll be starting from the most general concepts to the most specific concepts.
 ### Java Files:
 Java source code files end with the `.java` extension.
 When the code is _compiled_, it produces a program with the same name but `.class` extension.
 This is called a **bytecode** file.
 A bytecode file is binary (1's and 0's) code executable by a **Java Virtual Machine (JVM)**.
 The JVM enables computers to run Java programs that are compiled as bytecode.
+For a `.java` source code to be able to be compiled, there needs to be no _syntax errors_.
+Syntax errors are mistakes we make when we don't follow coding conventions for Java.
+These conventions are important for the _Compiler_ to be able to turn our source code into bytecode.
 * You can compile program through your IDE.
   * To compile and run in Eclipse, follow [this guide](http://pages.cs.wisc.edu/~cs302/labs/EclipseTutorial/Step_04.html).
   * To compile and run in NetBeans, follow [this guide](https://netbeans.org/kb/docs/java/quickstart.html#run).